Kevoot/ZeldaTimelineGenerator/README.md

 For now, it only uses direct connections specified by the user, which require no background logic beyond building the tree data structure.
 The next step is to use the exclusion attributes and the weight of that value to generate separate graphs.

+Beyond that, I'd like to make the enum values importable, so it can be used in a general sense for whatever movie/TV show/Game/Book that you would like to see "what-ifs?" for.

 Also I should probably make the output prettier, and may end up replacing the graph lib.